twizzler-operating-system/rfcs/text/0000-twizzler-monitor.md

 1. No isolation: no overhead above a standard dynamic library call
 2. Any amount of isolation requires security context switches and shadow stack construction.
-3. If the caller doesn't trust the callee to even see its stack, then the callee must run on a brand new stack, so APIs may be restricted to not use the stack for argument passing in this case, although we may be able to get around this with some clever proc macros and trampolining.

 ## Notes on "thread state" and secure gates